Daniel-Perrinez/Git_Basics_POC/Backup_Your_Text_Files/How_To_Backup_Your_Text_Files.md

 4. Open command prompt / terminal session on your workstation and change directory (cd) to your Desktop and clone your new repo.
+    Then cd into your repo directory
     ```
     cd ~/Desktop
     git clone https://github.com/Daniel-Perrinez/MY_TEXT_FILES.git
+    cd MY_TEXT_FILES/
     ```

 5. Add your files to this directory.